 To apply, you must meet the following requirements:

 - If English is not your first language, you must meet the English language proficiency requirements

 Programs change from time to time, so we recommend that you apply for admission as early as possible.
 Once admitted, your requirements to complete the program will not change – even if the program changes.
 You can be confident that completed and eligible courses will apply to your program.Apply for Admission

 Prior learning from other post-secondary institutions

-If you have completed requirements for another University of Calgary Continuing Education certificate, you may be able to transfer some credits between programs.
-For details, please review the Transferability section in the certificate programs that you have completed.
+If you have completed requirements for another University of Calgary Continuing Education program, you may be able to transfer some credits to this program.
+For details, please review the "Credit towards other programs" information in the programs you have completed.
 To transfer credits, please contact a student advisor.

-The combined total of Advanced Standing and Transfer credits cannot exceed 100 hours for this certificate.
+The combined total of advanced standing and transferred credits cannot exceed 100 hours for this program.